mrachuta/pyrat_server/README.md

 Main goals for server:

-a) simple, lightweight code (still in progress :))))),
+* simple, lightweight code (:D),
-b) more work should be performed on server side than on client side,
+* more work should be done on server side than on client side,
-c) keeping data encoded, during transfering via port 80,
+* data during transfer to server (via port 80) must be encoded,
-d) very simple visual layer, with useful JS code.
+* very simple visual layer, with useful JS code.

-If you will ask why Django was used without models (pure SQL queries - maybe for someone no sense): author started learning Django from totally wrong side.
+If you will ask why Django environment was used without models (hand-made SQL queries - totally no sense): author started learning Django from totally wrong side.
-Models should be implemented for more flexible code and typical Django functionality.
+Models should be implemented.
+They are the one of biggest advantages of Django.
 Unfortunately, the power of Models was first seen at finish of development of this app.
 Maybe in next versions Models will be implemented.

 ## Technologies
 * Backend: Python3,